My research interest lies in Industrial Organisation, Competition Economics and Microeconomic Theory (Game Theory, Auctions and Procurements).

 My research centers on examining how food retail policies—such as price controls and retail taxes—shape market outcomes in an inflationary environment, with particular attention to variations in market concentration and competition.
 In addition, I investigate shifts in pricing behavior following the introduction and removal of these policies, as well as the associated political economy implications.

-To explore these issues, I am using a proprietary consumer panel dataset to study the effects of price controls on essential food products introduced in Hungary in February 2022, shortly before war broke out in a neighboring country.
-My approach employs both reduced form and structural methods.
+To explore these issues, I am using a proprietary consumer panel dataset to study the effects of price controls on essential food products introduced in Hungary in February 2022.

-Estimating the welfare effects of retail food price controls: the case of Hungary with Howard Smith (working paper)
+Estimating the welfare effects of retail food price controls: the case of Hungary with Howard Smith (JMP)

 Microeconomic Theory